tutuf/tutuf.github.io/index.md

 # How can we help you

-We are familiar with discrete manufacturing, warehouse management and online commerce.
+We are familiar with discrete manufacturing, warehouse management, online commerce and general web development.
 Contact us at [dev@tutuf.com](mailto:dev@tutuf.com).

 # Looking for a job?

 We are not actively recruiting but we are always open to full stack developers who share our approach.
 If you know Ruby, tell us why you would like to work with us at [jobs@tutuf.com](mailto:jobs@tutuf.com).
 We are a fully remote company.